 The Bill proposes a move to a longer planning cycle of 10 years at national level.
 The effect of the proposed changes to Section 3A of the Town and Country Planning (Scotland) Act 1997 ('1997 Act') is that once the National Planning Framework (NPF) has been published, Ministers must consider whether to revise it within five years.
-However, it appears that if the NPF is not revised at that point, the next revision might not take place for a further 10 years or beyond.
+However, as currently framed, it appears that if the NPF is not revised at that point, the next revision might not take place for a further 10 years or beyond.
 That means that in practice, an NPF might remain in force for 15 years or more without revision.
 In a changing economy, it may better to ensure that there is more frequent revision of the NPF.
+We note the terms of amendment 34 in relation to the requirement to review the NPF and consider that this will help to bring clarity as to the requirements.

 As amended, the Bill contains a requirement for the NPF to contain housing targets.
 We note that the inclusion of housing targets within the NPF has the potential to result in conflict between national and local planning authorities whereby targets are set at national level but there is insufficient land locally to meet the targets.
 It is important that such targets are not fixed in isolation.
 For example, it is necessary for infrastructure requirements to be fully considered when housing targets are fixed.
 There requires to be consideration as to how such targets will be set at national level.
-In addition, it will be necessary to ensure that there is an appropriate mechanism to review and annually update the targets set within the NPF, particularly given the potential duration of the plan which could now be 10 years or more.
+In addition, it will be necessary to ensure that there is an appropriate mechanism to review and annually update the targets set within the NPF, particularly given the potential duration of the plan.

 The NPF will form part of the local development plan (LDP) and so will have an enhanced role and will incorporate national planning policies (which will form part of the development plan) which is to be welcomed.
 The Bill as amended provides for a consultation process on the proposed draft NPF.
 We welcome the requirement for public engagement in addition to the requirement for the Scottish Parliament to approve the framework.
-We note the requirement for the Scottish Ministers to "have regard to any representations about the proposed draft framework that are made to them within no more than 120 days of the date on which the copy of the proposed draft framework is laid before the Parliament".
-It is likely to take some time for the NPF to progress through Parliament and we have concerns regarding the time which will be taken for the NPF to be approved.
+We note the requirement for the Scottish Ministers to "have regard to any representations about the proposed draft framework that are made to them within no more than 120 days of the date on which the copy of the proposed draft framework is laid before the Parliament"7.
+We consider that a maximum period of 90 days is sufficient to ensure consultation.
+Such a period is in line with the Scottish Government's aim, and common practice, to consult for a minimum period of 12 weeks (84 days).